 |

-Scops Owl Morwenstow Cornwall March95
+Scops Owl Morwenstow Cornwall March 1995

 A good start to the year when this little gem, disturbed on a coastal walk, chose to roost